• Skip to main content

 The concert was wonderful.
 I sat way at the end of the row and he sat way at the other end next to my sister.
 After it was over, he gave me his business card and I gave him mine.

-The next day, we exchanged a polite, “Nice to meet you” email and then, well, then there was nothing.
-A month passed, so I went about my business until out of the blue, I got a text.
 “Would you like to have supper with me sometime?”
 I said yes and within a minute he extended the invite.
-“How about this coming Monday?” he asked.
+“How about this coming Monday?”
 The guy didn’t waste much time firming things up.

-There were regular emails with links to romantic songs on YouTube and texts of “sweet nothings” that gave me goosebumps.
+There were regular emails with links to romantic songs on YouTube and texts of “sweet nothings” that gave me the goosebumps.
 I loved being pursued and I swear there were days I couldn’t concentrate on work.
 At.
 All.

 Then my birthday came around.
 Wait till you hear what happened next!